scoobird/BRFSS-small-area-estimates/small_area_estimates.md

 ![plot of chunk matrix by state](figure/matrix by state-1.png)

-##Merge the record-level survey with the state values
-Tag the record-level survey with the state indicators.
+*Tag the record-level survey with the state indicators.
-This allows us to use the weighted state values as predictor variables.
+*This allows us to use the weighted state values as predictor variables.
-We use the state FIPS code to join the data and create new fields in the record-level dataset.
+*We use the state FIPS code to join the data and create new fields in the record-level dataset.

 ```r
 data$FIPS <- factor(data$FIPS)